 Luckily, the COVID-19 pandemic was a rude shock.
 Panic buying became a thing, and at times there were even food shortages of some items.
 The shutdown of travel and many supply chains has made us much more aware of how vulnerable we are when our food comes from a long way away.

 The shortest supply chain of all is from your garden to your kitchen.
 It just makes good sense to keep our food supply close to home, and to preserve as much food as you can to keep our pantries full.

-Our “go to” method is bottling (also called canning in some parts of the world), because once the fruit is preserved it doesn’t take any more energy to store it (unlike freezing, for example), and it lasts for years.
+Our “go-to” preserving method is bottling (also called canning in some parts of the world).
+Once the fruit is bottled, it doesn’t take any more energy to store it (unlike freezing, for example).
+It also lasts for years.

 - Prepare the fruit by washing if needed, remove any bad bits and chop into the right sized pieces to fit the jars you’re planning to use;

 - Pre-cook the fruit if desired (it can also be bottled raw);

 - Wash jars, rings, lids – and have your clips handy;

 - Place rings around the neck of the jars;